DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The guards demand that each person first identify themselves.
 Once identified, each player must show their teeth ("To prove you're not vampires.") and briefly be exposed to a necklace strung with bulbs of garlic ("To prove you're not werewolves").
 (The Baron has, incorrectly, informed his guards that werewolves are severely allergic to garlic.)

 The guards then demand each player pay 1 gold piece as a toll in order to enter the village.
-The guards refuse to accept payment on behalf of the refugees, who the Baron has specifically barred from entering, claiming concerns of "sickness, unruliness, and malicious unhappiness."
+The guards refuse to accept payment on behalf of the refugees, whom the Baron has specifically barred from entering, claiming concerns of "sickness, unruliness, and malicious unhappiness."

 If the players pay the toll, the guards also insist that each entrant opens their purse (or equivalent) and surrender any silver pieces in their possession.
 (If the players complain, the guards assure them that the silver is needed to produce the silvered weapons necessary to defend the town from werewolves.)
 In exchange for any silver coins that they give up, the players receive an amount of copper coins of equal value—minus a ten percent tax.